New Year's Day (Taylor Swift song): Composition

-Release
+Release and live performances

 "New Year's Day" is the last track on the track listing of Reputation, which was released worldwide on November 10, 2017.
 Prior to the album's release, Swift premiered a recorded live performance of the song on the ABC network during an ad break during the series Scandal, broadcast on November 9, 2017.
 The performance had taken place at Swift's Holiday House in Watch Hill, Rhode Island in October 2017, as part of a fan-exclusive Reputation album-listening session.
 On November 13, 2017, Swift performed "New Year's Day" during an episode of The Tonight Show Starring Jimmy Fallon in tribute to host Jimmy Fallon's recently passed mother.

-Big Machine Records promoted "New Year's Day" to US country radio on November 15, 2017, as a promotional single.
-The label then officially released the song to US country radio stations on November 27, 2017, after positive feedback from several country radio stations regarding Swift's performance on the Tonight Show.
+Big Machine Records sent "New Year's Day" to US country radio as a promotional single on November 15, and released it as an official single to US country radio on November 27, 2017, after positive feedback from several country radio stations regarding Swift's performance on the Tonight Show.
 Reaction to the song's country airplay was mixed, given Swift's announcement that she had abandoned her country roots to embrace mainstream pop in 2014.
 Radio stations including Chicago's WUSN and Houston's KKBQ, who lobbied to get the song played at their station, were receptive of "New Year's Day".
 Other country stations were more reserved; a representative of Massachusetts's WBWL commented: "Essentially, I believe that [Swift] has moved on from the country genre ...
 As she has moved on, our core country listeners have moved on from [Swift], so I'll lay off of it for now. ... and it's not fair to add a pop song when great artists are waiting their turn."

 "New Year's Day" was included on the set list of Swift's Reputation Stadium Tour (2018), which she launched in support of Reputation.
 During the concerts, Swift performed the song as part of a mash-up with "Long Live"—a song from her 2010 album Speak Now—on a piano.
-On April 23, 2019, she performed the song at the Lincoln Center for the Performing Arts during the Time 100 Gala, where she was honored as one of the "100 most influential people" of the year.
+On April 23, 2019, she sang the track at the Lincoln Center for the Performing Arts during the Time 100 Gala, where she was honored as one of the "100 most influential people" of the year.
+On August 9, 2023, Swift performed a piano rendition of the song as a surprise song at the last Los Angeles show on The Eras Tour.
+She performed the song three more times on piano in 2024 as part of mashups; with "Peace" in Sydney, with "Suburban Legends" in Warsaw and at the final show of the tour with "Long Live" and "The Manuscript" in Vancouver.

-American singer-songwriter Olivia Rodrigo interpolated "New Year's Day" on the song "1 Step Forward, 3 Steps Back" from her debut album Sour (2021).
+The American singer-songwriter Olivia Rodrigo interpolated "New Year's Day" in the song "1 Step Forward, 3 Steps Back" from her debut album Sour (2021).
 Swift and Antonoff were credited as co-writers on the track.